offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Synteny blocks are identified by first finding matching k-mers and reverse complement matching k-mers, then combining matches that are close together (clustering) to reveal the long stretches of matches that make up synteny blocks.

 The visual manifestation of this concept is the genomic dot-plot and synteny graph.
 A genomic dot-plot is a 2D plot where each axis is assigned to one of the genomes and a dot is placed at each coordinate containing a match, while a synteny graph is the clustered form of a genomic dot-plot that reveals synteny blocks.
-For example, ...

 ```{svgbob}
  * "N = normal k-mer match"